-Prerequisites: ACC 301, ACC 302, ECO 201, ECO 202, and BUS 230 and Junior standing.
+Prerequisites: ACC 301 or ACC 302, ECO 201, ECO 202, and BUS 230 and Junior standing.
+(Note that non-Business Administration majors may substitute MAT 135 or 171 or 201 and MAT 223 for BUS 230).
 A study of the principles and practices of financial management.
 Topics examined include: financial statement analysis, financial markets and interest rates, risk and return, time value of money, stock and bond valuation, sources and costs of capital, and capital budgeting analysis.